SuperOfficeDocs/superoffice-docs/docs/automation/crmscript/api-reference/classes/String/split.md

 so.topic: reference
 ---

+# String.split(String delimiter)

 Split a string into an array of strings

 * **delimiter:** The value used to split the string
 * **Returns:** Array of substrings